 A desktop computer is made up of three parts as discussed in computer components.
-Apart from CPU(central processing unit), the other two main components are input and output devices.
-These devices communicate with CPU to receive the inputs from a user and output the results in some form or the other.
+Apart from the CPU(central processing unit), the other two main components are input and output devices.
+These devices communicate with the CPU to receive the inputs from a user and output the results in some form or the other.

 The devices which we use to give the command to a computer to perform certain functions are called input devices of a computer.